Mi-Sex: TV Week / Countdown Awards

-Countdown was an Australian pop music TV series on national broadcaster ABC-TV from 1974–1987, it presented music awards from 1979–1987, initially in conjunction with magazine TV Week.
+Countdown was an Australian pop music TV series on national broadcaster ABC-TV from 1974 to 1987, it presented music awards from 1979 to 1987, initially in conjunction with magazine TV Week.
 The TV Week / Countdown Awards were a combination of popular-voted and peer-voted awards.
 At the 1979 awards, in April 1980, Mi-Sex received six nominations and won four.
 As the group were then touring the US and Canada, Dawkins collected the awards on the band's behalf.